I am ex head teacher of Oakworth Primary School and throughout my career I tried to ensure all children received the best education I could offer.

 I am fully committed to supporting local schools for local children and am excited by the opportunities that will arise from the establishment of the Brontë Academy Trust.

-I am married and we have three grown up children who all attended Oakworth Primary, one my grandchildren is now in the reception class.
+I am married and we have three grown up children who all attended Oakworth Primary.
 I have lived in the Oakworth area for the last 40 years.
 As a family we have always been involved in the local community through Scouting and Guiding, along with the village pantomime at the Methodist church.

 I was elected as a parent governor in 1993 when my eldest daughter was in the school nursery.
 I have served continuously since that time taking responsibility for the school buildings, Health and Safety, and on the Finance and General Purposes Committee.
 As a governor I have always worked hard to ensure that the school buildings have been developed and maintained to the best of our abilities and provide a welcoming environment for our children to develop.

-I spent all my working life in the building industry, training as a joiner I quickly moved forward into various construction management roles, the last 23 years being with Bradford Council’s Technical Services where I was involved with planning and organising the repair and maintenance of the council’s extensive estate, including the schools.
+I spent all my working life in the building industry, the last 23 years being with Bradford Council’s Technical Services where I was involved with planning and organising the repair and maintenance of the council’s extensive estate, including the schools.
 In the 1990’s on the advent of the Construction Design and Management Regulations I became the council’s CDM Manager running a small team of CDM Co-ordinators to manage the Health and Safety provision on all of the council construction projects.

-I have been retired for the last 4 years and now spend my time, looking after my grandchildren, driving for the Keighley Community Transport, and my role as governor at Oakworth.
+I have been retired since 2011, and now spend my time, looking after my grandchildren, driving for the Keighley Community Transport, and my role as Trustee for the Bronte Academy Trust.